parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/finances.md

 - Have care needs that are primarily ‘healthcare needs’ and beyond the scope of local authority social care services
 > A diagnosis of Parkinson’s does **not** guarantee CHC funding.

 There is no application form for CHC.
-Instead, professionals carry out an **assessment** to determine your care needs.
-If granted, the funding will be **reviewed every 3 months** as it is not given on a permanent basis.
+Instead, professionals carry out an assessment to determine your care needs.
+If granted, the funding will be reviewed every 3 months as it is not given on a permanent basis.

-For more information about CHC, see the **public information leaflet** (linked in our _More Information_ section) provided by the Department of Health and Social Care.
-You may like to seek help with whether you might be eligible from national helping agencies (see list below) or **Citizens Advice**.
+For more information about CHC, see the public information leaflet (linked in our More Information section) provided by the Department of Health and Social Care.
+You may like to seek help with whether you might be eligible from national helping agencies (see list below) or Citizens Advice.

+---

 # More Information